-In the exercise we focus on the complementary pratical application of knowledge gained in the lecture.
+In the exercise, we focus on the complementary practical application of knowledge gained in the lecture.
 We are further investigating functionality and scripting in Bitcoin, further understand consensus algorithms and understand the implications of design decisions in public and private Blockchain-based systems.
-Further, we investigate Smart Contract design patterns and make a deepdive into Solidity by developing dApps.
-In private Blockchains, we focus on Hyperledger Composer to get a solid understanding of applications in enterprise environments.
+Further, we investigate Smart Contract design patterns and make a deep dive into Solidity by developing dApps.
+In private Blockchains, we focus on Hyperledger Composer and Croda to get a solid understanding of applications in enterprise environments.

 Content and Goals

 Blockchain technology and, in general, distributed ledger technology (DLT) provides the technical foundation for the development and usage of innovative, decentralized distributed systems.
 In this lecture, we analyze the characteristics of these technologies.
 Additionally, students should be empowered to analyze and develop Blockchain-based solutions.
 Following contents are going to be covered:

 Goals: After the successful participation in this module, the students are able to analyze Blockchain-based application systems.
 Further, they are able to create these systems for given use cases and to select an appropriate technology.
 They understand the technological foundations such that they are enabled to comprehend and assess alternative distributed ledger technologies.